 Taylor Shold: Tell us a little about yourself, who are you and what do you do?

-Matthew Henriques: I first studied Communications at Carleton University, and transferred to York University the year after.
-I haven’t looked back.
+Matthew Henriques: I first studied Communications at Carleton University, and transferred to York University the year after, and haven’t looked back.
 I’ve built a professional network in the media industry in person and on Twitter, while building my YouTube channel to over 500 subscribers.
-My focus is on advanced statistics in hockey, while using terms such as shot attempts instead of exclusionary terms like Corsi and Fenwick.
+My channel’s focus is on advanced statistics in hockey, while using terms such as shot attempts instead of less popular terms such as Corsi and Fenwick.

 Taylor: What made you want to get into media?

 Matthew: I’ve wanted to be a hockey analyst since I was 13 years old (I realized that I couldn’t make it to the NHL by then).
 As I’ve immersed myself into hockey podcasts throughout my university career, I’ve learned how I want to present myself.
-Just like Steve Dangle and Phillip DeFranco, jump cuts are perfect for transitions and making my videos smooth.
+Just like Steve Dangle and Phillip DeFranco, jump cuts are perfect for transitions and maintaining a continuity in my videos.
 My goal is to provide insightful statistical analysis to hockey fans, similar to Dimitri Filipovic and Andrew Berkshire, but in video form!

 RELATED: SMG Profile – Steve Dangle